 The rules of the Tornado class have also resulted in sails that have long racing lives, the result of the competition among sailmakers for quality and durability.
 One-manufacturer sails, on the other hand, are mass produced at the cheapest price that the manufacturer is willing to gamble with, from materials that are not the quality of open classes.
 The result again is that the racing competitor pays more, buying more sails to stay on top.

-The Tornado Class Rules have evolved and been developed over many years and now ensure strict attention to all details relating to the performance of the boat.
 Rules are modified as needed and wanted by the sailors themselves, to allow the Tornado to advance with modern technology yet always considering the long-term effectiveness of the changes.

 The Olympic status of the Tornado has brought some of the finest sailors from all over the world to the class.
 With over 22 nations regularly attending the annual World and Continental championships, and with the medals won at the Olympics going to sailors from all the continents where the boat is active, the Tornado has a world-wide level of racing matched only by a very small handfull of other classes.

 The Class Rules allow the boats to progress with technology and let modern materials such as carbon fiber, nomex, epoxy resins, and high-grade aluminum to be used as they fall in price and can be incorporated into the boat, resulting in constantly improving quality.
 This helps resale values and enables the Tornado to maintain its marque as the ultimate speed machine; to this day, closing in on 40 years after it birth, the Tornado is still the fastest one-design production boat in the world.